 Stuart Cooke: Your thoughts on bread- and wheat-based products, given the high glycemic load.

 David Gillespie: I don’t pay a lot of attention to glycemic index or glycemic load.
 I think they’re nonsense terms.
 I don’t think they’re helpful at all for anyone who’s not diabetic.
 And even for people who are diabetic, I’m not entirely certain they’re very helpful.

 The way our body deals with carbohydrate is with a glycemic response.
-That is, we release insulin to use the glucose that’s in our blood.
-Now, the efficiency of that response is measured by the degree to which we’ve impaired our insulin response by consuming fructose.
+Now, the efficiency of that response is measured by the degree to which we’ve impaired our hormone response by consuming fructose.